j-figueirahasbun/VoiceCanvas/README.md

 **Special Thanks**

 I would like to express my gratitude to my instructors at Sogyo for their invaluable guidance and support throughout this project.
-In particular, I extend my deepest appreciation to Jeroen for his mentorship and encouragement, which significantly contributed to the success of this endeavor.
+In particular, I extend my deepest appreciation to Jeroen Weelink for his mentorship and encouragement, which significantly contributed to the success of this endeavor.